ABOUT THE PHOTOGRAPHER

-Photographer based in Bristol & Cardiff, specializing in fashion & portrait.
+Freelance photographer based in Bristol & Cardiff, specialising in fashion & portrait photography.

-Ten years of photography experience and a degree in 'Photography for Fashion and Advertising'.
+Eleven years of photography experience, teaching experiance and a degree in 'Photography for Fashion and Advertising'.

 For commissions and shoot pricing please contact.

 Macbeth (2015) / Jane Eyre (2011) / Rebel Without A Cause (1955) / The Crimson Wing (2008) / Notorious (1946) / The Grand Budapest Hotel (2014) / Ain't Them Bodies Saints (2013) / Atonement (2007) / Bright Star (2009) /

 I never particularly liked photography.
 Each birthday my parents would ask me whether I'd like a camera, and I said no, because I thought the idea of photography boring.
 Little did I know how radically that thought would change!

 My love for general photography, and my love for fashion and portraiture photography, began at different times.

 My initial spark for general photography came about during a family trip to France in 2009.
 I took my family's small camera with me that year.
 Up until that point, I had always used cameras simply to document things and events, instead of using it for art.
 However, on holiday, I started to experiment with angles during our day trips.
 By the end of our stay, I was completely hooked and decided to ask for a proper camera the next time my birthday came around.